m-Doss/My-First-REST-API/README.md

 # My-First-REST-API
 ### Building my first Rest API with Python, Flask, Flask-RESTful, and Flask-SQLAlchemy.
-Then deploying it into Heroku.
+Then deploying it in Heroku.
 ---------------------------------
 **My learning objectives**
 - Connect web or mobile applications to databases and servers via REST APIs